vishal-rathour-niit/image-before-after-view/README.md

 # Image Before and After View library using JavaScript
-library for to view before and after image.
+library for view before and after image.
 ![view](satelite-view.PNG)
 ```
  var obj = new imageCompare('.image-compare',{